graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Executing Operations

-The type system, as described in the “Type System” section of the spec, must provide a query root object type.
+The type system, as described in the "Type System" section of the spec, must provide a query root object type.
 If mutations or subscriptions are supported, it must also provide a mutation or subscription root object type, respectively.